5 Renter-Friendly Ways To Display Art

 1. Command Strips

 Instead of taking a hammer and nail to the walls of your rental, try Command hooks and hanging strips.
 Sold in varying sizes and shapes, these velcro-like plastic hooks and strips are game-changers for renters!
 Mount framed work and hanging textiles without creating damage and losing your bond.
-The larger Command strips can handle 90cm artworks weighing up to seven kilograms.
+The larger Command strips can handle artworks measuring 90cm and weighing up to seven kilograms.
 Simply follow the instructions on the packaging to display and remove your artwork with ease.

 Display artworks like Amber Sea Agate by Danielle Torresan that can be easily hung using a command hook.